Penguinum/luavox/README.md

 ```

 ## No Windows / Mac yet?
 Yep, can't guarantee it'll build on any of them but it should be simple to add support.
-The worst case is grabbing luavox.c and sunvox.h into Visual Studio project, configuring path to Lua source, maybe even changing a couple of lines in luavox.c.
-If I ever get a Windows machine again I'll add support for Windows.
+I managed to cross-compile Windows version with mingw, will add Windows support eventually.

 ## License?
 MIT license for evertything except contents of sunvox_lib.
 For MIT license see LICENSE.txt, for licenses of sunvox_lib folder content see sunvox_lib/docs.